 These 2 neighborhoods always have parties at night and they are really great to see during the day.
 Here, you will see the most colorful streets of Oaxaca!

 Travel with a friend: or if you are alone, I can introduce you to some people!

 Day of the dead in Oaxaca is better shared with friends.
-Although it isn’t impossible to visit on your own and make friends while staying in a hostel, it is still best to travel here with friends and family!
+Although visiting on your own and making friends while staying in a hostel isn’t impossible, it is still best to travel here with friends and family!

 If you are traveling alone, you will easily find friends, but only if you are outgoing and open to making friends.

 If you are a little introvert and want to feel safe while enjoying the day of the dead in Oaxaca, join my super cool tour group!